Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter 13 The Amber Temple.md

 ### X5c.
 Locked Doors

 These amber doors are sealed with an [[5.
 Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress it is "Etherna."
 A character can push open the doors with a successful DC 25 Strength check.
 The doors (AC 15, 60 hit points) can also be smashed.
 If they are reduced to 0 hit points, necrotic energy fills the 30-foot cube directly north of the them.
-A creature in that area takes `dice: 4d10|avg` (`4d10`) necrotic damage, turning to dust if reduced to 0 hit points.
+A creature in that area takes `dice:4d10|text(22)` (`4d10`) necrotic damage, turning to dust if reduced to 0 hit points.
 Beyond the doors lie the temple catacombs (area X31).

 ### X5d.
 Amber Reflections